hiblaphp/event-loop/README.md

 Loop::addFiber($fiber);

 Loop::addTimer(1.0, function () use ($fiber) {
-    Loop::scheduleFiber($fiber); // Queues the fiber to be resumed in the next Fiber phase });
+    Loop::scheduleFiber($fiber); // queues the fiber to resume in the next Fiber phase });
 ```

 `Loop::scheduleFiber()` queues the fiber back into the ready queue so it will
 be picked up during the next Fiber phase.
 You can call it from anywhere —
-a timer callback, a curl completion callback, a stream watcher, or another fiber.
+a timer callback, a curl completion callback, a stream watcher, or another
+fiber.

 ### Blocking calls stall the loop